vjbollavarapu/modulyn-community/docs/USE_CASES.md

-# TidyGen ERP - Real-World Use Cases
+# Modulyn ERP - Real-World Use Cases

 ## 🎯 **Overview**

-This document presents real-world scenarios where TidyGen ERP provides significant value to cleaning service companies.
+This document presents real-world scenarios where Modulyn ERP provides significant value to cleaning service companies.
 Each use case demonstrates how Web3 technology solves critical industry problems while providing transparency, trust, and efficiency.

 ---